evkx/evkx.github.io/content/models/porsche/macan/macan/_index.md

 ### Charge Port

-The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
-This location makes it easy to use charge stations where you need to back up into the charger.
+The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.
 Additionally, a second port on the [right rear side](../../../../technology/charging/connectors/#front-side) offers greater flexibility for AC charging.
 The connector types vary between different markets.
-This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
+This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and [**TYPE2**](../../../../technology/charging/connectors/#type-2) for Europe.
 For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}